-Orrick, Herrington & Sutcliffe LLP, New York, New York, Bond Counsel to the County, express no opinions as to the accuracy or completeness of information in any documents prepared by or on behalf of the County for use in connection with the offer and sale of the Notes, including but not limited to, the financial or statistical information in this Official Statement.
+Orrick, Herrington & Sutcliffe LLP, New York, New York, Bond Counsel, and Law Offices of Joseph C. Reid, P.A., New York, New York, Disclosure Counsel, respectively, to the County, express no opinions as to the accuracy or completeness of information in any documents prepared by or on behalf of the County for use in connection with the offer and sale of the Bonds, including but not limited to, the financial or statistical information in this Official Statement.